Book to Morse Code Translator

 Paste your own notes, simplify punctuation, and export compact audio for spaced review while walking, commuting, or doing short listening sessions.

-Switch to video mode when you need a visual Morse demonstration.
-Use text display options when viewers should see the source, the Morse, or both.
+Use the live player when you need a visual Morse demonstration.
+Text display options can show the source, the Morse, or both.

 Daily spaced parts